AntonEvmenenko/microBox/README.md

 * Autocompletion(Tab)
 * User commands
 * Int, Double and String datatypes supported for parameters
-* Any duplex communication interface could be used (you need to add the description of your interface to the `port_handlers` folder)
+* Any duplex communication interface could be used

 ## How to use